PapenfussLab/gridss/Readme.md

 ### Java HotSpot(TM) 64-Bit Server VM warning: INFO: os::commit_memory(0x00007fc36e200000, 48234496, 0) failed; error='Cannot allocate memory' (errno=12)

 GRIDSS has run out of memory.
 Either not enough memory has been allocated to run GRIDSS or GRIDSS has attempted to memory map too many files.
-Due to a issues with the library used for GRIDSS IO, the latter can occur on a full run of GRIDSS when given a large number of multimapped input files, and a large number of worker threads even when enough memory is available.
-In both cases, restart GRIDSS (increasing the memory avaialable if required) and GRIDSS will continue from where it left off.
+Due to memory mapping issues with the library used for GRIDSS I/O, the latter can occur on a full run of GRIDSS when given a large number of input files, and a large number of worker threads even when enough memory is available.
+In both cases, restart GRIDSS (increasing the memory available if required) and GRIDSS will continue from where it left off.

-### Aborting since lock gridss.lock._OUTPUT_ already exists.
-GRIDSS does not support multiple simulatenous instances running on the same data.

-Multiple instances of GRIDSS were run on the same data.
-GRIDSS does not yet support MPI parallelisation across multiple machines.
-Use the WORKER_THREADS parameter to specify the desired level of multi-threading.
-If using a cluster/job queuing system, a single non-MPI job should be submitted and either WORKER_THREADS explicitly set to the number of cores associated with the job requests, or the job should request the entire node.

-If the lock directory exists and you know a GRIDSS process is not running (eg: the GRIDSS process was killed), then you can safely delete the lock directory.
+### java.lang.AssertionError: java.lang.ClassNotFoundException: com.sun.tools.javac.api.JavacTool

+You are running GRIDSS in multi-mapping mode using only a JRE instead of a full JDK.
+Update your PATH and JAVA_HOME to a JAva 1.8+ JDK installation.